Most People Ask the Wrong Questions

 What Platform Will You Build On and Why?

-A designer who builds everything on the same platform regardless of client needs is optimizing for their workflow, not your outcome.
+A designer who builds everything on the same platform regardless of client needs is optimizing for their own workflow, not your outcome.
 A good designer can explain why a specific platform is right for your specific project.

 What Does the Timeline Look Like and What Can Delay It?

 Get a realistic timeline in writing.
-Then ask what typically causes projects to go over — honest designers will tell you it is usually delayed feedback or scope changes from the client side.
-That is a good sign.
-Designers who promise nothing will go wrong are setting you up for disappointment.
+Then ask what typically causes projects to go over schedule.
+Honest designers will tell you it's usually delayed client feedback or mid-project scope changes from the client side.
+That's a good sign — they've been through enough projects to know the real failure modes.

-Who Owns the Website When It Is Done?
+Who Owns the Website When It's Done?

 What Happens After Launch?